GhioRodolphe/ExegolLauncherWT/README.md

+# ExegolLuncherWT

-# This script lists all containers from the "exegol" images present on the machine and allows the user to choose one to enter into exec mode with the /bin/zsh shell.
+This script lists all containers from the "exegol" images present on the machine and allows the user to choose one to enter into exec mode with the /bin/zsh shell.

-# Get the name of the exegol image
+## Get the name of the exegol image
 $imageName = Read-Host "Enter the name of the exegol image (example: nwodtuhs/exegol)"

-# List all containers from the exegol image on the machine
+## List all containers from the exegol image on the machine
 $containers = docker ps --filter ancestor=$imageName --format "{{.Names}}"

-# If only one container is available, choose it automatically
+## If only one container is available, choose it automatically
 if ($containers.Count -eq 1) {
   $container = $containers[0]
 } else {